FriendsOfREDAXO/feeds_twitter/README.md

 # feeds_twitter
 Twitter SnapIn AddOn für feeds

-This AddOn adds Twitter functionality to feeds.
+This AddOn adds Twitter functionality to REDAXO FOR feeds.
 It demonstrates also how to extend feeds.